bmillare/hophacks2016/README.md

 lein trampoline repl
 ```

+Within the clojure REPL:
 ```clojure
 (load "v/hophacks2016/bm-scratch")
 (:keyword.ranking/n-grams-ranking result)
 ```

+Feel free to modify v/hophacks2016/bm-scratch.clj to play with different inputs and parameters

 ## implementation
 Have keyword phrases of any text piece represent nodes, and all phrases within this piece now have an edge to the other phrases within the piece.
 The more text pieces relate the keyword pharses, the stronger the weight of the edge.
 When we apply the technique to all text pieces and aggregate the results, we get a graph of relatedness between keyword phrases.
 As a simple first step analysis, we will try to see how keyword phrase relatedness changes over time by computing the difference in edge weights over time.
 Our corpus will be scientific abstracts pulled from each year from pubmed. ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/